Farouk12385/UniversitySystem/README.md

     #3-aly amr-adham-hassouna
     methods
         12-sort courses by id
-        13-if full course or not
+        13-if full course or not"done"
-        14-is normal student or not
+        14-is normal student or not"done"
         16-redo enrollment stack